Ayame1006/mionec/README.md

 # mionec
-this file shows the coursera certificate I received in Computer Science.
+this file shows the certificate of coursera courses I took related with Computer Science.